dataclay/cli-tools/README.md

 </br>
 ##### **``ae``**
->The message of the error thrown by After Effects if any
+>The message of the error thrown by After Effects, if any.

 </br>
 ##### **``details``**
->Additional messaging for the specific error and also offers suggestions to fix the problem
+>Additional messaging for the specific error and also offers suggestions to troubleshoot the error.

 </br>
 ##### **``reported``**